Experience all four Walt Disney World Theme Parks this summer with the 4-Day, 4-Park Magic Ticket! Valid for arrivals from May 26 to Sept. 26, 2026.

-My husband, Leap, and I are longtime Disney fans so we've been visiting Disney World since before the tadpoles hatched.
+My husband, Leap, and I are longtime Disney fans, so we've been visiting Disney World since before the kids were even born.
 Now that we are a hoppy family of four, we've adjusted our expectations and interests in the parks to suit our kids' needs.
 Honestly, it's a whole new world preparing to visit Disney World with kids — let alone kids in very different age groups.
-Whether you have infants, toddlers, school-age kids or teens and tweens, we have some hoppin' tips to help you prepare and schedule your day.
+Whether you have infants, toddlers, school-age kids or teens and tweens, we have some hoppin' tips to help you prepare for a trip to the Most Magical Place on Earth!

 How to Prepare to Visit Disney World with Kids